-Author: Sreeparna Das, Sustainability Communications Consultant, Afera
+by Sreeparna Das, Sustainability Communications Consultant, Afera

 The pursuit of a sustainable and circular economy is a constantly evolving journey.
-As we make this transition, policies are essential in creating a level playing field.
-Since the European Commission adopted the new circular economy action plan and published the chemical strategy for sustainability in 2020, a series of regulations and proposed rules have been handed down by the European Union affecting companies based or operating in the EU.
+During this transition, enacting policies is essential in creating a level playing field.
+Since the European Commission adopted the new circular economy action plan and published the chemical strategy for sustainability in 2020, a series of regulations and proposed rules has been handed down by the European Union affecting companies based or operating in the E.U.
 Navigating this ever-evolving regulatory landscape can be quite challenging.

-To support the needs of the European adhesive tape industry, the Regulatory Affairs Working Group (RAWG) at Afera keeps a tab on all the policy updates.
-Having short-listed the topics that are of most relevance to the tape industry, RAWG has created specific Task Forces to identify the main priorities.
-The outcome of the discussions within these task forces is shared regularly with the Advocacy workstream of Afera's Flagship Sustainability Project (AFSP), which then proceeds to develop the related position papers and guidance documents.
+To support the needs of the European adhesive tape industry, the Regulatory Affairs Working Group (RAWG) at Afera, the European Adhesive Tape Association, keeps tabs on all the policy updates.
+Having short-listed the topics which are of most relevance to the tape industry, the RAWG has created specific task forces to identify the main priorities.
+The outcome of the discussions within these task forces is shared regularly with the Advocacy Workstream of Afera's Flagship Sustainability Project (AFSP), that then proceeds to develop the related position papers and guidance documents.

-To find out more about the latest developments in European policies and their impact on the adhesive tape value chain, I spoke to Pablo Englebienne, Regulatory Affairs Manager at Afera.
+To find out more about the latest developments in European policies and their impact on the adhesive tape value chain, I spoke to Pablo Englebienne, Regulatory Affairs Manager at Afera: